 The Secret Lives Of Mormon Wives Is Teaching Us How To Spot Friendship Red Flags

-But, beyond the many ways the Hulu series has people asking questions about sex (and weighing out the pros and cons of soft swinging), it's also giving viewers some important life lessons.
+But beyond the many viral moments and conversations they've inspired, the series is giving viewers some important life lessons.
 As well as being ridiculously entertaining, the #MomTok ladies' (many) ups and downs offer a blueprint for spotting and navigating friendship red flags.

 Throughout the series, #MomTokkers Jennifer Affleck, Jessi Ngatikaura, Taylor Frankie Paul, Mayci Neeley, Demi Engemann, Layla Taylor, Mikayla Matthews, and Whitney Leavitt deal with lies, jealousy, boundary crossing, and, so much more.
 And although we can't confirm the current state of their friendships at the time of writing, we know witnessing The Saints and The Sinners' destructive friendship traits in Season 1 can help us all do better at staying out of toxic relationships.